 Check out Fees Free to see whether you are eligible for a year of fees-free study or two years industry training.
 Contact your provider to confirm your study options meet the criteria.

 About the course

 What can I expect out of this qualification?

-The purpose of this qualification is to provide Aotearoa New Zealand with people who have attained a range of professional and technical skills in a specialist area within Information Technology support.
-It will prepare people for employment as either a systems administrator or desktop analyst in a support environment, or to proceed to further study.
+The purpose of this qualification is to provide Aotearoa New Zealand with people who have attained a range of professional and technical skills in a specialist area within Information Technology systems administration.
+It will prepare people for employment as either a systems administrator or desktop analyst in a support environment, to proceed to further study, or to contribute to community outcomes.
 This qualification builds on the common core of Level 6 skills, and generalist skills developed at Level 5, or equivalent relevant experience.

 Businesses, organisations and communities will benefit from having IT Professionals who are qualified in the management of client software and systems, in all sectors of the economy and society.

 Graduates will be capable of carrying out systems administration, and providing related advice and support, using skills that will be industry relevant.
 They will also be able to operate within an organisation with appropriate professional standards and practice, both independently and as part of a team.

 Domestic Students - Applicants must be at least 18 years of age. - Learners enrolling are recommended to hold the New Zealand Diploma of Information Technology Technical Support (Level 5) [Ref: 2596], or equivalent knowledge, skills and experience.
 All Applicants will complete an application/enrolment form.
 They may be interviewed to determine their interest in the course.

 See provider website for more details about entry to this qualification.

 A Compulsory Student Services Fee may be charged, see your provider for details.